 One of my favorite things to study about God is His names.
-God, in the Bible, reveals His character and who He is through His names.
+God reveals His character and who He is through His names.
 So His names are very important.
 In ancient times a person’s NAME was associated with their character.
 Even today our names carry with them mental images about who we are and what we do.
 So, when God reveals Himself through a specific name we get to know something very special about Him.
 Today let’s look at a few names of God.

 It’s also important to note that HOW and WHY God reveals His character through a name is also very significant.
 It shows us how God moves and works according to His name.
 The names of God are a very important part of our knowing God.